 Consumer direction is a process by which eligible HCBS are delivered; it is not a service.
-If a member chooses not to direct his or her care, he or she will receive authorized HCBS through contract providers.
-Members who participate in consumer direction of HCBS choose either to serve as the employer of record for their workers or to designate a representative to serve as the employer of record on his or her behalf.
+If a member chooses not to direct their care, they will receive authorized HCBS through contract providers.
+Members who participate in consumer direction of HCBS choose either to serve as the employer of record for their workers or to designate a representative to serve as the employer of record on their behalf.
 The member must make arrangements for the provision of needed medical care and does not have the option of going without needed services.